avocado-framework/avocado/docs/source/ResultFormats.rst

     $ scripts/avocado --json - run "sleeptest failtest synctest"
     {"tests": [{"test": "sleeptest.1", "url": "sleeptest", "status": "PASS", "time": 1.4282619953155518}, {"test": "failtest.1", "url": "failtest", "status": "FAIL", "time": 0.34017300605773926}, {"test": "synctest.1", "url": "synctest", "status": "PASS", "time": 2.109131097793579}], "errors": 0, "skip": 0, "time": 3.87756609916687, "debuglog": "$HOME/avocado/logs/run-2014-06-11-01.35.15/debug.log", "pass": 2, "failures": 1, "total": 3}

-Note the dash `-` in the option `--json`, it means that the xunit result should go to the standard output.
+.. note:: The dash `-` in the option `--json`, it means that the xunit result
+          should go to the standard output.

 Bear in mind that there's no documented standard for the Avocado JSON result format.
-This means that it will probably grow organically to acommodate newer Avocado features.
+This means that it will probably grow organically to accommodate newer Avocado features.
 A reasonable effort will be made to not break backwards compatibility with applications that parse the current form of its JSON result.